Apple Podcasts content guidelines

 1.6.
 Incomplete Content.
 Don’t provide incomplete content, including sample or trailer episodes for podcasts which are not or will not be shortly available in Apple Podcasts.
 For episodic shows, you may choose to make a subset of your podcast episodes available on Apple Podcasts so long as the episodes are published to Apple Podcasts on a regular cadence.

-- The amount of editorial content in an episode should greatly exceed any advertising content, so episodes must not consist primarily of advertising or marketing for products, content, or services outside Apple Podcasts without providing an editorial benefit for listeners.
+- The amount of editorial content in an episode should greatly exceed any advertising content, so episodes must not consist primarily of advertising or marketing for products, content, or services outside Apple Podcasts without providing an editorial benefit for audiences.

 - 1.7.
 Rights Infringement.
 Podcasts must not contain materials that infringe on the rights of others (for example, copyright, right of publicity, trademark, etc.).
 Creators must ensure their podcasts only include content that they have the rights to use.